Opening Reception: Saturday November 12, 5 pm-7 pm

 Marzieh Mosavarzadeh is an Iranian artist who lives, learns, teaches, and makes art on the unceded, ancestral, and traditional lands of the xʷməθkʷəy̓əm (Musqueam), Səl̓ílwətaʔ (Tsleil-Watuth), and Skwxwú7mesh (Squamish) Nations of the Coast Salish peoples in Vancouver, BC.
 Currently, Marzieh is a PhD candidate specializing in art education in the Department of Curriculum and Pedagogy at The University of British Columbia.
 As an immigrant artist and scholar, Marzieh has always found herself in-between places, and through this inbetweenness, she has come to hold a love for place (topophilia) in relation to both her artistic and scholarly practices.
 Her work has been continuously entangled with exploring the potentialities that reside within the process of walking in/with place, as well as the kind of artmaking one can pursue in response to the practice of walking in/with place, and how such a practice can eventually create conditions for one to cultivate a sense of place.
 Marzieh holds her MFA and BFA degrees in visual arts.

-Nazanin Oghanian is a multidisciplinary artist and experimental filmmaker whose practice unfolds from critical reflection around notions of the body, identity, gender, memory, politics, and the establishment of a constant dialectic between the individual and the social.
-Nazanin’s recent work explores power relations and the ways in which women’s bodies are controlled through the medicalization of their bodies and reproductive health.
-She currently lives and works as a guest on unceded and ancestral territories of four Coast Salish First Nations: The xʷməθkʷəy̓əm, Skwxwú7mesh, səlilwətaʔɬ, and the kʷikʷəƛ̓əm — the hən̓q̓əmin̓əm̓ and Sḵwx̱wú7mesh speaking peoples — traditionally and colonially known as Burnaby, Canada.
-She is a recipient of the BC Binning Memorial Fellowship, and her work has been exhibited across Iran and Canada including AHVA Gallery, Dr. Sun Yat-Sen Classical Chinese Garden, and Morris And Helen Belkin Art Gallery.
-She received her Master of Fine Arts in Visual Arts from the University of British Columbia in 2020.
+nazanin is a multidisciplinary artist, experimental filmmaker, and arts administrator.
+Her artistic practice emerges from critical reflection on concepts such as body, identity, gender, memory, politics, and the ongoing interplay between the individual and society. nazanin’s recent work explores power relations and the ways in which women’s bodies are controlled through the medicalization of their bodies and reproductive health.
+Working mostly with video, audio, and other sensory stimulative installations, she is interested in discrete components of the auditory, visual and gestural aspects of memory and control.
+She is a recipient of the BC Binning Memorial Fellowship, and her work has been exhibited across Iran and Canada including VIVO Media Arts, AHVA Gallery, Dr. Sun Yat-Sen Classical Chinese Garden, and Morris And Helen Belkin Art Gallery.

 Jack Page is an interdisciplinary visual conceptual artist.
 He is grateful to live and work on the ancestral and occupied territories of the Coast Salish peoples: Sḵwx̱wú7mesh (Squamish), Stó:lō and səl̓ílwətaɬ (Tsleil-Waututh) and xʷməθkʷəy̓əm (Musqueam) Nations.
 He completed a BFA in Critical and Cultural Practice from Emily Carr University in 2012.
 From 2012 to 2015, he pursued a MA in Cultural Studies from McMaster University.
 Jack left due to tran-sphobic healthcare, which impaired his physical functionality by denying medication to prevent the degeneration of his psoriatic arthritis mutilans.
 Jack is a transman, queer, physically disabled, chronically ill, psychiatric consumer and survivor.